slokeshrestha26/beiwe-android/README.md

 developmentDSN=https://publicKey:secretKey@host:port/1?options
 ```

-### Three Build Variants
+### Build Variants and Product Flavors
-There are three Build Variants of the Android app, specified in the `buildTypes` section of `app/build.gradle`.
+There are three Build Variants and three Product Flavors of the Android app, specified in the `buildTypes` section of `app/build.gradle`.
 To select which Build Variant the app compiles as, go to **Build** > **Select Build Variant** in the menu bar [(see the documentation)](https://developer.android.com/studio/run/index.html#changing-variant).

-The three build types are:
+The three Build Variants are:

-* **release**- points to the production server (studies.beiwe.org) and doesn't have the Debug Interface.
+* **release**- Does *NOT* have the Debug Interface.
 The app is named "Beiwe" when installed on the phone.

-* **beta**- points to the staging server (staging.beiwe.org), has the Debug Interface, and allows passwords as short as 1 character.
+* **beta**- *DOES* have the Debug Interface, and allows passwords as short as 1 character.
 The app is named "Beiwe-beta" when installed on the phone.

-* **development**- points to the staging server (staging.beiwe.org), has the Debug Interface, and allows passwords as short as 1 character.
+* **development**- *DOES* have the Debug Interface, and allows passwords as short as 1 character.
 The Debug Interface also has some extra buttons that are only useful for developers, like buttons to crash the app.
 Also includes some extra logging statements (that are printed to Android Monitor if the phone is plugged into a debugger, but are not printed to Beiwe log files).
 The app is named "Beiwe-development" when installed on the phone.

+The three Product Flavors are:

+* **onnelaLabServer**- Does *NOT* allow the participant to specify the study server URL at registration (`release` points to studies.beiwe.org, while `beta` and `development` point to staging.beiwe.org).  *DOES* record text message and call log statistics.

+* **googlePlayStore**- *DOES* allow the participant to specify the study server URL at registration.
+Does *NOT* record text message and phone call statistics.

+* **commStatsCustomUrl**- *DOES* allow the participant to specify the study server URL at registration.  *DOES* record text message and phone call statistics.